Hamilton wins Spanish GP ahead of Verstappen

-MONTMELÓ, Spain (AP) — Lewis Hamilton beat Max Verstappen in a thrilling duel to win the Spanish Grand Prix and increase his championship lead over his top rival on Sunday.
+MONTMELÓ, Spain (AP) — At least Max Verstappen made Mercedes work for it.

+Slower from the start, Lewis Hamilton needed his team to out-strategize its Red Bull rivals to maintain his dominance of the Spanish Grand Prix on Sunday.

-Verstappen’s Red Bull edged the pole-sitting Hamilton to the first curve to snatch the early lead.
+Verstappen got a great jump in his Red Bull from second on the grid to beat the pole-sitting Hamilton to the first curve and take the early lead.

 But Mercedes’ use of two pit stops to give Hamilton fresher tires down the final stretch paid off and allowed him to overtake the Dutchman with six laps remaining.